moby/moby/docs/sources/reference/commandline/cli.md

     $ sudo docker rm --link /webapp/redis
     /webapp/redis

-This will remove the underlying link between `/webapp`{.docutils .literal} and the `/redis` containers removing all network communication.
+This will remove the underlying link between `/webapp` and the `/redis` containers removing all network communication.

     $ sudo docker rm `docker ps -a -q`